 A relatively new term, neurodiversity describes individuals’ diverse ways of thinking, learning, processing and behaving, and covers a range of neurological conditions including Autism, ADHD, Developmental Language Disorder, Dyscalculia, Dysgraphia, Dyslexia, Dyspraxia, Epilepsy and Tourette’s Syndrome.

 In the UK, around one in seven people (15 per cent) of the population is neurodivergent yet some 50 per cent of people don’t know they are neurodiverse.
-With such a large part of the population experiencing and interacting with the world around them in so many different ways, how can HR accommodate for the needs of neurodiverse employees?
+With such a large part of the population experiencing and interacting with the world around them in so many different ways, how can human resources teams accommodate for the needs of neurodiverse employees?

 Most companies already have neurodiverse staff, but 64 per cent of employers admit to having “little” or “no” understanding of the cognitive differences people may have.
 So, what are some of the benefits of neurodiversity in the workplace and why does it matter?